EbiSadeghi/xTactics-Hotkey/README.md

 ---

-Feel free to modify any sections to better fit your project's specifics or your personal preferences!
+Feel free to customize any sections further to better fit your project's specifics or your personal preferences!